Welcome to Our Blog on the Camino Portuguese

 The rest of the day seems to be a bit of a blur.
 Around noon it got pretty hot, and we found very little shade.
 However, the scenery was beautiful.
 We walked down cobblestone roads for most of the day, which was actually quite painful after a while.
 We saw many beautiful villages, gardens, and fields.
 We noticed that many farmers were harvesting their hay today, and we even got to watch one farmer wrapping his bales in plastic on the back of his harvester.

 When we reached Barcelos we were pretty hot and tired, and the cobblestones had done our feet in.
-Somewhat to our dismay we found that a festival is in full swing, with a full fair, complete with rides, games, and fair food set up in the main stretch.
-Barcelos is a fairly large town, featuring a tourist strip that has many shops and a mall, and it is packed full for the festival of the cross.
+Somewhat to our dismay, we found that a festival was in full swing, with a full fair, complete with rides, games, and fair food set up in the main stretch.
+Barcelos is a fairly large town, featuring a tourist strip that has many shops and a mall, and it is packed full for the Festival of the Cross.

-We made our way to the donativo albergue, and checked in right behind an English lady that we saw on and off all day on the trail.
+We made our way to the donativo albergue and checked in right behind an English lady whom we had seen on and off all day on the trail.
 Our room is tiny, with two bunks and a bed in it.
 The place was full of people, all trying to do the same thing at the same time.
-We skipped a shower since it too seemed to be communal affair.
+We skipped a shower since it too seemed to be a communal affair.

 Still hungry but unwilling to brave the crowds and pay the tourist prices for a full restaurant meal, we headed to the supermarcado and picked up some bread, cheese, tomatoes, cucumbers, almond cookies, and wine for dinner.